Feishu

 Streaming

-Section titled “Streaming”Feishu supports streaming replies via interactive cards.
-When enabled, the bot updates a card as it generates text.
+Section titled “Streaming”Feishu/Lark supports streaming replies via interactive cards.
+When enabled, the bot updates the card in real time as it generates text.

-{ channels: { feishu: { streaming: true, // enable streaming card output (default true) blockStreaming: true, // enable block-level streaming (default true) }, },}Set streaming: false to wait for the full reply before sending.
+{ channels: { feishu: { streaming: true, // enable streaming card output (default: true) blockStreaming: true, // opt into completed-block streaming }, },}Set streaming: false to send the complete reply in one message. blockStreaming is off by default; enable it only when you want completed assistant blocks flushed before the final reply.

---thread hereworks for DMs and Feishu topics.- Follow-up messages in the bound DM/topic route directly to that ACP session.
+/acp spawn codex --thread here--thread here works for DMs and Feishu/Lark thread messages.
+Follow-up messages in the bound conversation route directly to that ACP session.

 Multi-agent routing

-Section titled “Multi-agent routing”Use bindings to route Feishu DMs or groups to different agents.
+Section titled “Multi-agent routing”Use bindings to route Feishu/Lark DMs or groups to different agents.

 See Get group/user IDs for lookup tips.